1 Bg 9-1972: The Most Confidential Knowledge

 > should recognize the difference between activities of the

-> body and the spiritual activities of one who
+> body and spiritual activities by which one

 > understands that he is not the body.